English Channel and North Sea Canal - Sailing Ship Charter & Travel - Eye of the Wind

 Amsterdam – city of canals and history: discover the harbour with the impressive Maritime Museum, which sheds light on the maritime past.
 Visit the Anne Frank House for moving insights and stroll through the lively Jordaan neighbourhood.
 Enjoy local specialities at the Albert Cuyp Market – perfect for culture vultures!

-Amsterdamthe capital of the Netherlands, delights visitors with a multitude of attractions and cultural highlights.
-The impressive Canalsthat run through the entire city centre, with its historic gabled houses invite you to go for walks or boat trips.
-Art lovers will enjoy the world-famous Rijksmuseumwhich exhibits works by masters such as Rembrandt, and the Van Gogh Museum with the largest collection of the famous painter.
-The Anne Frank House is an impressive reminder of the history of the Second World War.
-For recreation there are the extensive Vondelpark or the botanical garden Hortus Botanicus.
-If you want to experience the typical flair of the city, stroll through the flower market or discover the charming neighbourhood Jordaan and De Pijp with their cafés, boutiques and markets.
+Amsterdam, the capital of the Netherlands, delights visitors with a multitude of attractions and cultural highlights.
+The impressive canals that run through the entire city centre, with their historic gabled houses, invite visitors to take a stroll or a boat trip.
+Art lovers will enjoy the world-famous Rijksmuseum, which exhibits works by masters such as Rembrandt, as well as the Van Gogh Museum, which houses the largest collection of works by the famous painter.
+The Anne Frank House is a powerful reminder of the history of the Second World War.
+The spacious Vondelpark or the Hortus Botanicus botanical garden are ideal for relaxation.
+Those who want to experience the typical flair of the city can stroll through the flower market or discover the charming Jordaan and De Pijp districts with their cafés, boutiques and markets.

 Notes on the itinerary